 No!
 The chemical makeup of these two cleaners is very different.
 The detergent will kill the bacteria in the enzymatic cleaner prematurely.
 Use one or the other, never both.
 The same applies to baking soda, lemon, vinegar, and other common household cleaners.

 Professional Eco-Friendly Cleaning Services

 Enzyme-based cleaners operate courtesy of living organisms, so they are a little technical to use.
-They are also the ultimate in powerful but eco-friendly cleaning, so if they fail to work, you might need to call in the professionals.
+They are also powerful eco-friendly cleaning, so if they fail to work, you should call in the professionals.

 At Make it Clean, we are experts in all forms of residential and commercial cleaning.
-We are expert handlers of enzymatic cleaners to ensure that you get the ultimate in effective and environmentally-friendly cleaning power.
+We are expert handlers of enzymatic cleaners to ensure that you get the ultimate effective and environmentally friendly cleaning power.

 Check our Facebook and Instagram for more tips like this!